 Selection Process: Receipt(s) will be chosen by the Westfall family representatives.

 Criteria for Award: Must be attending the University of Michigan, excelled in some academic regard and participated in athletics at Pioneer.
 This is not an athletic scholarship and applicants do not have to play varsity athletics at Michigan.
 Full scholarship athletes are ineligible for this award.

-Selection Process: Finalists will be chosen by the athletic director and interviewed by the Ufer family who will choose the recipients(s).
+Selection Process: Finalists will be chosen by the athletic director and interviewed by the Ufer family who will choose the recipient(s).

 Nathan Lyndell Hall Memorial Scholarship

 Three $500 awards.
 Established in 2003 by his parents in memory of Nathan Hall, who died suddenly just days after his graduation from Community High School.
 This fund benefits student athletes at Pioneer and Community High Schools and student-alumni of the Ypsilanti Junior Football and Cheerleading program.

 Criteria for Award: A graduate of Pioneer with four consecutive years of participation in one high school sport OR a graduate from Community OR a graduate and an alumni of Ypsilanti Junior Football and Cheerleading (YCJAA) with four consecutive years of participation in one high school sport and two years of participation in YCJAA AND is accepted to a two-year or four-year college or university to pursue a degree.
 Minimum GPA 3.2, two years of community service involvement during high school